lukcic/devops/AWS/SysAdmin/AMI.md

 Sharing does not affect ownership of AMI.
 AMIs with encrypted EBS can be shared only when customer managed key was used to encryption.

 Copying images - owner of source AMI must grant you privileges of backbone storage (EBS snapshots).

+### Recreating AMIs
+* AMIs cannot be re-created or restored after deletion - new one must be created from EBS Snapshot or existing instance

 ## EC2 Image Builder
 Automate the creation, maintain, validate and test EC2 AMIs.